decert-me/rareskills-solana-course/src/en/chapter_14.md

 });
 ```

 So what is different about the above test?
-First is the signers() method, which takes in an array of signers which signs a transaction as an argument.
+First is the `signers()` method, which takes in an array of signers which signs a transaction as an argument.
 But we only have one signer in the array, instead of two.
 Anchor automatically passes the wallet account in the provider as a signer, so we don’t need to add it to the signers array again.

 ### Generating random addresses to test with

-The second change is the myKeypair variable, which stores the Keypair (*A publickey and corresponding private key for accessing an account*) that is randomly generated by the anchor.web3 module.
-In the test, we assigned the Keypair’s (*which is stored in the* *myKeypair* *variable*) publickey to the signer2 account, that is why it is passed as argument in the .signers([myKeypair]) method.
+The second change is the `myKeypair` variable, which stores the Keypair (*A publickey and corresponding private key for accessing an account*) that is randomly generated by the `anchor.web3` module.
+In the test, we assigned the Keypair’s (*which is stored in the* *`myKeypair`* *variable*) publickey to the `signer2` account, that is why it is passed as argument in the `.signers([myKeypair])` method.

-Run the test multiple times, you will notice that signer1 pubkey does not change but signer2 pubkey changes.
-This is because the wallet account assigned to the signer1 account (in the test) is from the provider, which is also the Solana wallet account in your local machine and the account assigned to signer2 is randomly generated each time you run anchor test —skip-local-validator.
+Run the test multiple times, you will notice that `signer1` pubkey does not change but `signer2` pubkey changes.
+This is because the wallet account assigned to the `signer1` account (in the test) is from the provider, which is also the Solana wallet account in your local machine and the account assigned to `signer2` is randomly generated each time you run anchor test `—skip-local-validator`.

 **Exercise:** Create another function (you can call it whatever) that requires three signers (the provider wallet account and two randomly generated accounts) and write a test for it.

 ## onlyOwner

 This is a common pattern used in Solidity to restrict a function’s access to only the owner of the contract.
-Using #[access_control] attribute from Anchor, we can also implement the only owner pattern, that is, restrict a function’s access in our Solana program to a PubKey (owner’s address).
+Using `#[access_control]` attribute from Anchor, we can also implement the only owner pattern, that is, restrict a function’s access in our Solana program to a PubKey (owner’s address).

 Here's an example of how to implement "onlyOwner" functionality in Solana: